-Reporting exam results
+Reporting examination results

-You will receive your exam results approximately three weeks following the exam administration.
-Exam results are released to you by Prometric.
+You will receive your exam results approximately four weeks following the exam administration.
+Exam results are released to you by Prometric via mail and will also be posted online in "My Dashboard".
 Any inquiries regarding exam results should be directed to Prometric at 877.302.8952.
-Due to confidentiality and privacy issues, exam results will not be released over the phone, by fax, or by any other electronic transmission.
+However, please not due to confidentiality and privacy issues, exam results will not be released over the phone, by fax, or by any other electronic transmission.

-When you sign the AMPLE Part II examination application form, you agree to have your:
+When you sign the AMPLE Part I examination application form, you agree to have your:

-- Passing Score, communicated as "PASS" and reported to the school in which you are enrolled or have graduated from and CASPR. - Failing Score, communicated as "FAIL" and reported to CASPR. - Failing Score, communicated as "FAIL" with diagnostic indicators of areas of Marginal and/or Deficient performance, and reported to the School in which you are enrolled or have graduated from.
+- Passing Score, communicated as "PASS" and reported to the School in which you are enrolled or have graduated from and CASPR. - Failing Score, communicated as "FAIL" and reported to CASPR. - Failing Score, communicated as "FAIL" with diagnostic indicators of areas of Marginal and/or Deficient performance, and reported to the School in which you are enrolled or have graduated from.